Haarlem, The Netherlands

 When we asked people what advice they would give someone preparing to move to Haarlem, they said:

 "Hire a bicycle (at the train station or a bike shop) and look around - you can walk cycle thorough most of the town in an afternoon.
 Join a club to meet people.
 Take the initiative to meet neighbors.
-They may seem reserved at first, but all will appreciate the effort, and most will respond in time," said one expat in Haarlem.
+They may seem reserved at first, but all will appreciate the effort, and most will respond in time," wrote a member in Haarlem.

 Get Quote